211tbc/synthesis/docs/synthesis_install_read_me.txt

 ~/myrestservice$ ./bin/buildout

 -edit ~/myrestservice/synthesis/synthesis/conf/settings.py with the correct paths/db passwords, etc..
 -Incoming file decryption by the web service is turned off by default.
-If you want it it on, uncomment  "USE_ENCRYPTION = True" within ~/myrestservice/synthesis/synthesis/conf/inputConfiguration.py (and comment the statement containing the opposite value) NOTE: Only 3DES incoming decryption is supported at this time.
+If you want it it on, uncomment  "USE_ENCRYPTION = True" within ~/myrestservice/synthesis/synthesis/conf/inputConfiguration.py (and comment the statement containing the opposite value) NOTE: Only PGP and 3DES incoming decryption is supported at this time.
 Outgoing supports PGP.
 -If you enable 3DES decryption, make sure to also set the paths within inputConfiguration.py for the corresponding 3DES key and IV:
 KEY_PATH = '/home/myrestservice/occ/synthesis/synthesis/conf/3des3.txt' # full directory path to the 3DES key file
 IV_PATH = '/home/myrestservice/occ/synthesis/synthesis/conf/IV3.txt' # full directory path to the 3DES IV file